 Dill Dip is a creamy homemade dip made with fresh dill that is perfect for dipping all your favorite vegetables, chips, and even bread.
 If you are craving a dill dip with added pickles and ham, be sure to check out my Dill Pickle Dip!

 From dill pickle popcorn seasoning to dill juice to the popular dill pickle chips, it seems like many foods are coming out with a dill pickle variety.
 Well, let’s not forget about this dill dip.
 This is made with both mayonnaise and sour cream for a super creamy seasoned dip.
+Be sure to add this to your vegetable tray.
 It is also great as a sandwich spread!

 Variations to the Recipe